Skip to content

 Language level requirements

-Participants should be able communicate and present on their national standards in English.
-The following standards of proficiency in English should be met (as described in STANAG 6001).
+Participants should be able read, communicate, and present in English.
+The following standards of proficiency in English should be met.

 • Listening: good | 3